 - Covered conditions: Does the plan include the illnesses you’re most concerned about?

-- Waiting period: How long after diagnosis before you can claim benefits?
+- Waiting period: How long after diagnosis can you claim benefits?

 - Renewable: Is your policy guaranteed renewable?